h2oai/tutorials/DriverlessAI/temp/develop-your-own-custom-recipe/develop-your-own-custom-recipe.md

 ### Where can Driverless AI transformers be used?

-A retailer could forecast annual sales based on seasonality, weather and Ramadan holidays for its stores in Saudi Arabia.
+- A retailer could forecast annual sales based on seasonality, weather and Ramadan holidays for its stores in Saudi Arabia.

-A network analytics company can improve its anti-IP-spoofing functionality by parsing IP addresses and checking if any of the properties looks like a spam or a DoD attack.
+- A network analytics company can improve its anti-IP-spoofing functionality by parsing IP addresses and checking if any of the properties looks like a spam or a DoD attack.

-A financial services company could calculate the historical volatility of markets in a configurable rolling time-window on time-series financial data.
+- A financial services company could calculate the historical volatility of markets in a configurable rolling time-window on time-series financial data.

-Suppose you have a string column that has values like "A:B:10:5", "A:C:4:10", ....
+- Suppose you have a string column that has values like "A:B:10:5", "A:C:4:10", ....
 It might make sense to split these values by ":" and create four output columns, potentially all numeric, such as [0,1,10,5], [0,2,4,10], ... to encode the information more clearly for the algorithm to learn better from.

-PyTorch deep learning model for text similarity analysis, computes a similarity score for any given two text input columns.
+- PyTorch deep learning model for text similarity analysis, computes a similarity score for any given two text input columns.

-ARIMA model for time-series forecasting
+-ARIMA model for time-series forecasting

-Data augmentation, such as replacing a zip code with demographic information, or replacing a date column with a National holiday flag.
+- Data augmentation, such as replacing a zip code with demographic information, or replacing a date column with a National holiday flag.

 **Driverless AI has recipes for the following categories:**

-Augmentation
+- Augmentation
-DateTime
+- DateTime
-Generic
+- Generic
-Geospatial
+- Geospatial
-Image
+- Image
-NLP
+- NLP
-Numeric
+- Numeric
-Outliers
+- Outliers
-String
+- String
-TargetCoding
+- TargetCoding
-TimeSeries
+- TimeSeries

 See the deeper dive and resources at the end of this task to learn more about Driverless AI Transformers GitHub Repo.